CommSec Pocket vs Raiz Invest

 It's important to note that while CommSec Pocket lets you purchase units in seven individual ETFs, Raiz puts your money into a portfolio made up of several ETFs.
 The ETFs used by Raiz can be found on its website but the more important consideration is how these funds have been allocated into the portfolios.

-The below tables show how Raiz's funds have performed in the last financial year compared to the ETFs selected by CommSec Pocket.
+The below tables show how Raiz's funds have performed in the most recent financial year for which we have data compared to the ETFs selected by CommSec Pocket.
 It's important to remember that past performance isn’t always an indicator of how a fund will perform moving forward.

 Raiz Invest portfolio performance